CanDIG/playwright-runbook/README.md

 ### API Tests

 The `api-tests` folder contains a series of API calls to assess service performance, primarily focusing on API response times.
-It is recommended to run API tests with parallel workers and repeat tests multiple times to gather sufficient data for later [analysis](https://github.com/CanDIG/playwright-notebook).
+It is recommended to run API tests only with parallel workers and repeat tests multiple times to gather sufficient data for later [analysis](https://github.com/CanDIG/playwright-notebook).

 All api tests should be placed in the `api-tests` folder and use the `.api.ts` extension for proper test matching.

+Note: Only the Tyk API test is needed for general performance.

-## Checklist
+# Checklist

+The test results assumed using a small dataset and login as user2.
-Below is the list of tests covered by the Summary page:
+Below is a list of the tests covered on the Summary page:

 | **Category**                     | **Subcategory**                       | **Expected Value**                            |
 |----------------------------------|---------------------------------------|--------------------------------------|